 Release date: 2014 | Developer: Creative Assembly | Steam

 More than an incredible homage to ‘70s futuretech and the world of Ridley Scott’s masterpiece in horror, Alien: Isolation’s chief antagonist is a major step forward in first-person stealth horror design.
 The alien is a constant, erratic threat.
 It actively hunts you, listening for every small noise and clue of your presence, hiding in wait above for a sneak attack or—what’s that sprouting from your chest?
 Nice try.
 But besides the accomplished alien AI, Isolation makes good on its 25-hour playtime by constantly switching things up.

-As Andy Kelly wrote in , “In one level you might lose the use of your motion tracker.
+As Andy Kelly wrote in his review, “In one level you might lose the use of your motion tracker.
 In another, the alien won't be around so you can merrily shotgun androids like it's Doom 3.
 Then your weapons will be taken away, forcing you to make smart use of your gadgets.
 It does this all the way through, forcing you to adapt and readapt to different circumstances, using all the tools at your disposal.”
 Alien: Isolation is both a striking, authentic homage to the films, and a consistently creative stealth gauntlet.
 If you don’t mind getting spooked, don’t miss it.